nemonto/cpts484-theia-ev/docs/phase1/02-as-is-to-be/README.md

   in the plan, and the most common place teams lose points.
 - One pair nominated as the **Top Priority TO-BE scenario**, with an analysis of it and the reasoning behind the choice.
-- That choice and its rationale are a human judgment call — record who made it and why in your AI usage log.
-It is exactly the kind of contribution D-6 asks you to evidence.

 ## Video link